After a young man dies in custody, a Montreal family searches for answers

 Philip is skeptical the BEI will provide the answers the family seeks, pointing out that the unit includes several former police officers.

 "It's the police investigating the police.
-They have no interesting in finding out why did he died and what negligence caused his death," he said.
+They have no interest in finding out why did he died and what negligence caused his death," he said.

 The BEI counters that it is equipped to handle such cases.